Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-democracy.md

 index number (ReferendumIndex), enter the number of the referendum for which you voted ("12" in the image below).

-The number of the referendum for which you voted is visible in an explorer such as Axiascan.
+The number of the referendum for which you voted is visible in an explorer such as AXIAscan.

 You need to press the "Submit Transaction" button to submit the extrinsic.